-To request an application form or for more information, please e-mail the assistant vice president for enrollment and rabbinic formation, Rabbi Amber Powers, or call 215.576.0800, ext 123.
+To request an application form or for more information, please e-mail the interim director of admissions and recruitment, Rabbi Roni Handler, or call 215.576.0800, ext 123.
 If you are considering applying, please contact us to make arrangements to visit the College.

 Each applicant must complete a formal application and submit the following:

-Students admitted to the college must demonstrate a proficiency equivalent to two years of college-level Hebrew study, as determined by a Hebrew placement exam administered in conjunction with the admissions interview.
+Students admitted to the college must demonstrate a proficiency equivalent to one year of college-level Hebrew study, as determined by a Hebrew placement exam administered in conjunction with the admissions interview.
 Read more about meeting the Hebrew requirement.

-If your written materials indicate you are a strong prospect, the assistant vice president for enrollment and rabbinic formation will contact you to schedule an interview with the Admissions Committee.
+If your written materials indicate you are a strong prospect, the interim director of admissions and recruitment will contact you to schedule an interview with the Admissions Committee.
 Upon advance request, home hospitality with an RRC student will be provided for out-of-town applicants.
 Admissions interviews generally are scheduled from November through April at the College.
 Placement examinations in Hebrew language and Jewish traditions are administered in conjunction with the interview.
 Interviews are also conducted via videoconference in Jerusalem for those candidates applying from Israel.

 At the interview, the applicant should be prepared to respond to questions about such matters as:

 Applications are considered on a rolling basis throughout the academic year as long as there is space remaining in the incoming class.
-For more information, contact the assistant vice president for enrollment and rabbinic formation, Rabbi Amber Powers, at 215.576.0800, ext 123.
+For more information, contact the interim director of admissions and recruitment, Rabbi Roni Handler, at 215.576.0800, ext 123.

 Decisions on acceptance will normally be made in writing within a month following the interview.
 You will be notified about your acceptance into either the preparatory Mekhinah year or the regular five-year program.